 Maybe you're considering opening a home care business because you truly care about helping seniors.
 Or maybe you're considering it because you want to secure your financial future.
 It's no secret that the health care industry is booming as the senior population grows every day.

 Whatever your reasons for opening a home care franchise, you should be aware of some of the common challenges that home care business owners face.
-Here's a look at some of the top challenges you'll face throughout the life of your business.
+Knowing these challenges ahead of time can help you be proactive and develop strategies to face them head on.

-Hiring and maintaining a reasonable level of staffing is one of the greatest challenges for a home care business.
-It's a constant scramble to hire well-qualified candidates and cover staff members who miss a shift for some reason.
+Hiring and maintaining caregivers is one of the greatest challenges for a home care business.
+It's a constant scramble to hire well-qualified candidates to staff new client cases and cover missing shifts.

 Here are some of the common staffing issues: